brookinsconsulting/BcRemoveTranslationBundle/README.md

 The solution is configured to work virtually by default once properly installed.

+WARNING!
+Remember to backup your installations database, source code and var directory content before using this solution!

 ### Running the command

 To remove content location translation run the following command and you will be prompted for required arguments